jose-bar/cse15l-lab-reports/LabReport1.md

 > The output is not an error

-2. Using the command with a path to a directory as an argument:
+b) Using the command with a path to a directory as an argument:
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$